 Why Healthy Carbs May Help You Sleep Better

-According to a study published in The American Journal of Clinical Nutrition, for example, eating healthy carbs four hours before bed can shorten sleep onset - that is, they can help you fall asleep faster.
+According to a study published in The American Journal of Clinical Nutrition eating healthy carbs four hours before bed can shorten sleep onset - that is, they can help you fall asleep faster.

 Let’s take a look at some of the reasons why that might be - jump to the section you want by using the links below.

 How Do Carbs Help You Sleep?

-Carbs with a high glycemic index may lessen the amount of tossing and turning you do before falling asleep, especially if eaten about four hours before you hit the hay or when the weather is hot.
+A recent study suggests carbs with a high glycemic index may lessen the amount of tossing and turning you do before falling asleep, especially if eaten about four hours before you hit the hay or when the weather is hot.

 Healthy Carbs vs. Bad Carbs

-The best carbs are those that are rich in phytochemicals, which are plant compounds that protect against heart disease, cancer, and other illnesses.
+The best carbs are those with a low glycemic index and rich in phytochemicals, which are plant compounds that protect against heart disease, cancer, and other illnesses.

 Phytochemicals also serve as an anti-inflammatory agent and are natural antioxidants.